 In 1992, the Choir undertook its first Overseas Tour, and sang five Concerts in the Morbihan area of Brittany, and in succeeding years has maintained its links with both this area of France and the Normandy Coast.
 As Choir numbers continued to increase, it became necessary for the Church to consider appointing a second member of the music staff.
 Mr Paul Dean (who began his musical career as a Broughton Chorister and who now teaches music in London), had given invaluable service, accompanying the Choir at Services, and he was succeeded by Mr Simon Clarkson, then Assistant Director of Music at Rossall School.

 After considerable discussion, the PCC finally agreed to the appointment of a second ‘full-time’ musician, and in 1994, Mr Ian Seddon, a very accomplished musician, was appointed Assistant Organist, a post he held until 2010.
-Until recently the organ was played by former Junior RNCM student Harry who became organ scholar of Chichester Cathedral in September 2019 and now studies Music at Durham University.
+The current Assistant Organist is Mr Harry Spencer, one time organ scholar of Chichester Cathedral and who, alongside this role, studies Music at Durham University.